 However, depending on your determination and ability, and aided by African resourcefulness, a rewarding trip is possible for most disability travelers.

-Travelling with a disability on a Uganda safari trip with confidence
+Traveling with a disability on a Uganda safari trip with confidence

 In General, it is not easy to find disabled-friendly accommodation in Uganda.
 Only top-of-the-range safari lodges and hotels have ‘accessible’ rooms.
 Occasionally (more by accident than through design), bathrooms are wheelchair accessible, but they usually contain standard fittings.

-Persons travelling with a disability on a budget will definitely need to compromise, as cheap guesthouses and lodgings are often small, and campsites are basic and not ideal for wheelchairs.
+Persons traveling with a disability on a budget will definitely need to compromise, as cheap guesthouses and lodgings are often small, and campsites are basic and not ideal for wheelchairs.
 The best advice is to research your options in advance.
 Tour operators will normally take time to listen to your needs (look out for Nkuringo Safaris reviews), or if you prefer, many hotels can be found and contacted directly online.

 Safari Transport for disabled

 By air: Entebbe International Airport has wheelchairs, and a narrow aisle chair is also available.
 And at least all domestic airfields allow for a wheelchair, and assistance will be given to travelers with a disability.

 By bus: Buses and matatus (minibus taxis) are cramped, with no facilities for wheelchairs, and getting off and on is often a hectic affair.
 You may need fellow passengers to help you to your seat, it is usually crowded by passengers, and there will not be an accessible toilet.